Marquette vs. Creighton Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Marquette vs. Creighton Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 30

-Saturday's contest between the No. 10 Marquette Golden Eagles (10-3, 1-1 Big East) and No. 22 Creighton Bluejays (9-3, 0-1 Big East) matching up at Fiserv Forum has a projected final score of 75-72 (based on our computer prediction) in favor of Marquette, who is listed as a slight favorite by our model.
-The game will start at 2:00 PM ET on December 30.
+Saturday's contest between the No. 10 Marquette Golden Eagles (10-3, 1-1 Big East) and No. 22 Creighton Bluejays (9-3, 0-1 Big East) going head-to-head at Fiserv Forum has a projected final score of 75-72 (according to our computer prediction) in favor of Marquette, who is listed as a small favorite by our model.
+The game will tip off at 2:00 PM ET on December 30.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!